Skullgirls: Soundtrack

+Release

-ReleaseSkullgirls was released on the PlayStation Network in North America on April 10, 2012, and the Xbox Live Arcade on April 11, 2012.
+Skullgirls was released on the PlayStation Network in North America on April 10, 2012, and worldwide through the Xbox Live Arcade on April 11, 2012.
 Europe and Australia later received the PlayStation Network version on May 2, 2012.
-The game was released in Japan by CyberFront on the PlayStation Network on February 14, 2013, and was also brought to Japanese arcades through the NESiCAxLive digital distribution system by game developer M2.
-The public beta test for the Microsoft Windows version of Skullgirls began on July 4, 2013.
-The official Microsoft Windows version was released by Marvelous on August 22, 2013.Skullgirls Encore launched on the PlayStation Network in North America on February 11, 2014, and Europe on March 19, 2014.
+The Microsoft Windows version was released by Marvelous on August 22, 2013.
+The game was also published in Japan by CyberFront and brought to Japanese arcades through the NESiCAxLive digital distribution system by developer M2.

+Skullgirls Encore launched on the PlayStation Network in North America on February 11, 2014, and Europe on March 19, 2014.
 The Xbox Live Arcade version of Skullgirls received an update for Encore on April 22, 2014.
 On July 10, 2014, Lab Zero Games announced that Skullgirls Encore would be released on PlayStation 4 and PlayStation Vita sometime in 2014.
 This port, later titled Skullgirls 2nd Encore, would eventually be delayed until 2015.
-2nd Encore was released for PlayStation 4 on July 7, 2015, in North America, and July 23, 2015, in Europe.
-PlayStation Vita would only receive the game on April 5, 2016, in North America and April 14, 2016, in Europe.
-On April 14, 2016 2nd Encore was also published for both platforms in Japan by Arc System Works.
+2nd Encore was released for PlayStation 4 in North America on July 7, 2015, and Europe on July 23, 2015.
+The PlayStation Vita version was released in North America on April 5, 2016, and Europe on April 14, 2016.
+2nd Encore was also published for both platforms in Japan by Arc System Works on April 14, 2016.
 In North America, Hidden Variable Studios and Limited Run Games produced a limited physical edition of 2nd Encore, which included a disc-based copy of the game, a slip cover, a full-color instruction manual, and a special selection soundtrack.

-Back in May 2013, when Lab Zero Games was asked on their official Twitter account about a potential release for Nintendo's Wii U console, the developer replied that while it was possible, it "[wasn't] looking likely", citing the console's low sales and not having an established "digital presence" at the time.
-During Anime Expo in July 2018, Lab Zero Games confirmed that a port of Skullgirls 2nd Encore was in development for its successor, Nintendo Switch.
+In May 2013, when Lab Zero Games was asked on their official Twitter account about a potential release for Nintendo's Wii U console, the developer replied that while it was possible, it "[wasn't] looking likely", citing the console's low sales and not having an established "digital presence" at the time.
+During Anime Expo in July 2018, Lab Zero Games confirmed that a port of 2nd Encore was in development for its successor, the Nintendo Switch.
 The Nintendo Switch release would include all content, and be available both physically and digitally.
-In February 2019, Lab Zero Games announced that the Nintendo Switch port of Skullgirls 2nd Encore would be released the following month, and that an Xbox One port would be released at the same time, courtesy of Skybound Games.
-However, despite this announcement, the game was eventually released for the Nintendo Switch on October 22 of that year, whilst the Xbox One version was "postponed indefinitely due to unforeseen development and production challenges".
-In May 2022, it was announced that the Xbox One and Xbox Series X and Series S versions are in development, now targeting the 2022 release window until it was delayed to 2023.
+In February 2019, an Xbox One port was announced, which was planned for release alongside the Nintendo Switch version, courtesy of Skybound Games.
+The game was released for the Nintendo Switch on October 22, 2019; however, the Xbox One version was postponed indefinitely "due to unforeseen development and production challenges".
+In May 2022, the Xbox One port was revealed to be in development again, along with versions for the Xbox Series X and Series S. The ports had a targeted release window of 2022, but were eventually pushed back to 2023.